 ‘This year has been challenging because we are now in a situation where we also have to manage the stock on site, and as such there are competing interests that both have to be accommodated.’

-This became an even bigger issue this year.
-We now have three year classes on site now, six different batches between the Natives and the Pacifics (Rock oysters – Crassostrea gigas), and these all need to be managed.
-This meant that the amount of time available to devote to farm construction was diminished quite significantly.
-The solution to this issue was to bring forward a change that we had been planning for a while.
-We decided that I, as the main farm operator, needed to have more time available to devote to the farm, so as of August I have now gone part time at my previous fulltime job.
-A big commitment to make but in the last three months this has been a huge difference already.
+This has continued to be an issue this year.
+We decided that I, as the main farm operator, needed to have more time available to devote to the farm, so as of August I went part time at my previous fulltime job.
+A big commitment to make but it has made a huge difference.

-The outcome for this one has to be a ‘could do better’, however we have made significant improvements in our understanding of the equipment and have made more time available.
-So moving forward, we are well placed, and our goal for next year is to build out another 3 BST systems at minimum.
+The outcome for this one has to be a ‘fair to middling’.
+We have made significant improvements in our understanding of the equipment and have made more time available.
+So moving forward, we are well placed, and our goal for next year is to build out another 2 BST systems at minimum.

 2. Farm Operations

 Next round up item is farm operations.
-As mentioned above we have three year classes on site now.
+We have four year classes on site now.
 We wrote the following last year and it is still true, and shall always be true:

 ‘Although oysters are only small they grow exponentially, what was one basket can rapidly expand into six, and this growth cycle needs to be managed if good quality product is to be harvested.
 This means lots of handling, handling of high volumes of shells which are increasing in weight all the time, ergo lots of hard work.’

-The pacific oysters (Rock oysters – Crassostrea gigas) have done really well.
+The Rock oysters (Crassostrea gigas) have done really well, as they always seem to do on our site.
 They are tough, hardy and grow very aggressively, on our site we experience very little mortality with them.
 I hesitate to say that they are easy to grow, but they are definitely easier to grow than Natives.
 We have learned that the key issue is management of stocking density, as this is the key factor in determining shell shape.
-Well in acting as a brake on it, as we already in the favourable position where the tumbling BST baskets encourage the teardrop profile by default; this is contrast to the flute / rabbit ear shape commonly seen with trestle produced items.
+The additional learning this year is that this applies at all stages of the growth cycle, and it is worthwhile reducing basket counts to ensure a high quality product.

 As such, the outcome for has to be ‘fair to middling’.
 As for new stock next year, the plan is to introduce further batches of both type of oysters but to concentrate on natives as we did this year.